spectrocloud/librarium/docs/docs-content/vm-management/architecture.md

 ## Network Configuration

-Compared to the standard Kubernetes clusters, networking for Palette VMO can require additional configuration especially if your VMs will need to be accessible on the existing VLANs.
+Compared to the standard Kubernetes clusters, networking for Palette VMO can require additional configuration, especially if your VMs need to be accessible on the existing VLANs.
 As this configuration requires bypassing the typical Kubernetes pod networking stack, we use Multus for networking in Palette VMO.

-This also implies additional requirements for the work node host network configuration, in order to have valid network targets for the VMs.
+This also implies additional requirements for the host network configuration of worker nodes in order to have valid network targets for the VMs.

-Refer to the following table for an example network configuration.
+Refer to the following table for an example of network configuration.

 | Network                     | VLAN ID       | Network CIDR   | Gateway    |
 | --------------------------- | ------------- | -------------- | ---------- |